finderp/Comparison-of-Training-Methods/Plots/README.txt

-Plots used in the thesis
+# Some of the Plots used in the thesis